Relationship Endings

 Separation may be inevitable, but suffering is a choice.
 I learned this lesson at the end of my marriage.
 Nine months passed between the day I realized that divorce was inevitable and the day I accepted this fact and began to make preparations.

 During those nine months, the pain continued to increase.
 It wasn't until I developed ulcers, waking up in the middle of the night with horrendous pain, that I realized I was going to die if I didn't let go.
+When we resist doing what our soul requires us to do, we can end up with physical symptoms or depression.

 Penney Peirce says, "When the soul is finished, it's finished.
-There's no accounting for why the amount of time was spent....
-Some invisible marker point is reached, and one person shifts out of attunement and resonance with the old vibrational pattern....
+There's no accounting for why the amount of time was spent. ...
+Some invisible marker point is reached, and one person shifts out of attunement and resonance with the old vibrational pattern. ...
 Often, the one who shifted out progresses quickly toward their destiny.
 The irony is the other person simultaneously made the same decision to move on but doesn't consciously realize it and often feels like a victim."

 An Enlightening Dream